pyvisa/pyvisa-py/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The change is fully covered by automated unit tests
 - [ ] Documented in docs/ as appropriate
 - [ ] Added an entry to the CHANGES file
+- [ ] Adapted faq.rst and/or compliance.rst to reflect any changes in compliance